Brazilian Labour Renewal Party: Overview

 For the Brazilian general election of 2018, the PRTB formed the coalition "Brazil above everything, God above everyone" (Brasil acima de tudo, Deus acima de todos) together with the Social Liberal Party to support candidate Jair Bolsonaro.
 In May 2018, his pick for Vice President, Hamilton Mourão, joined the party.

+Party founder Levy Fidelix died in 2021 due to COVID-19 complications.

+After the death of Levy Fidelix and the affiliation of influencer Pablo Marçal to the party, the party adopted a new phase, inspired by his worldview, coined the name 'Governalismo'.

+According to Marçal, "Governalismo is based on the idea that each Brazilian is unique and was born with the mission of governing themselves, their family and their sphere of influence" and that "values the individuality of each Brazilian, so freedom, respect for differences and tolerance are fundamental principles".

+Governalism proposes overcoming the country's current polarization, where, according to the author himself, capitalist (right) and socialist (left) ideas have limitations and cause "national division between two extremes, leading Brazilians to see each other as enemies simply because they think differently.
+This consumes all energies and diverts focus from the future, creating an environment of hatred, intolerance and fear."

+The influencer argues that this division, which began in the French Revolution, hinders "the nation's progress towards sustainable development and prosperity".
+He has also stated several times that he is "neither a capitalist nor a communist."

+For this ideology, the role of the state is to help people fulfill their mission in society.
+"The state should be a support, not a limit".
+With this, he "advocates decentralization and specific actions by the state to promote the progress of families".
+To reiterate: the state must play a supplementary role, "fostering the development of families, categories and regions according to their specific needs".

+Governalism proposes three pillars that underpin all actions and projects: Virtualization, Entrepreneurialization and Change of Mentality.

 Controversies

 The party has been accused of having links with neo-Nazi and neo-fascist organizations and promoting fake news and conspiracy theories on the internet.

-During 2014 Brazilian general election the party leader and candidate Levy Fidelix during a debate made a statement that homosexuals “need psychological care” and were better kept “well away from [the rest of] us."
+During the 2014 Brazilian general election, the party leader and candidate Levy Fidelix during a debate made a statement that homosexuals “need psychological care” and were better kept “well away from [the rest of] us."
 He also said that Brazil’s population of 200 million would be reduced by half if homosexuality were encouraged because “the excretory system” does not function as a means of reproduction.
 Fidelix obtained 0.43% of votes.